mteyssier/lief-sys/README.md

 cargo build
 ```

-The binding is tested on Windows and Linux (I hope it works also on OSX, but I've no Mac to check).
+The binding is tested on Windows and Linux (I hope it works also on OSX, but I've no machine to check).

 ## Issues